AdobeDocs/control-panel.en/help/subdomains-certificates/using/bimi.md

     ![](assets/bimi-add.png)

 1. The **[!UICONTROL Selector]** field allows you to specify a BIMI selector for the record.
-A BIMI selector is a unique identifier that you can assign to a record.
+A BIMI selector is a unique identifier that you can assign to a BIMI record.
 This allows you to define multiple logos for a given subdomain.

 1. In the **[!UICONTROL Company Logo URL]**, specify the URL of the SVG file containing your logo.